GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 === Alternative Cost Maps

 Before using #acr("WER") cost maps to compute the reward, we have conducted experiments with alternative cost maps.
-As highlighted in previous @sec:rl:method:wer_maps:computing, computing #wer-cost is very compute intensive.
+As highlighted in previous @sec:rl:method:wer_maps:computing, computing #wer-cost is very compute-intensive.
 Furthermore, the #acr("WER") cost is noisy has some artifacts.
-In this section, we introduce an alternative formulation for the cost function #cost.
+The present study introduces an alternative formulation for the cost function #cost.
-This analytical cost #analytical-cost

-on artificial cost maps.
+This _analytical cost_ #analytical-cost is a closed-form formula that directly maps a state $s in cal(S)$ to its normalized cost.
-We have used synthetic data to validate the concept of training an agent with our custom #acr("WER") maps.
+It was initially used to validate the concept of a navigation task parametrized by an eventually directional cost map.

-#draft[
-  Objective: sanity check\
-  Lossless encoding of the distance

-  TODO:
-  - Maybe introduce a different, abstract notation for the cost function (different form w)
-  - Analytical vs WER maps
-  - Directional vs omnidirectional maps (in both cases)
-  - Material:
-    - Training curves
-    - Final results in terms of WER
-]
+It also allows for comparing the training dynamics in this sanitized environment to those in the main #wer-cost\-based environment.

-The adopted proxy for the #acr("WER") is defined as:
+//The adopted proxy for the #acr("WER") is defined as:
+Our previous observations of real #acr("WER") maps motivate this formulation.
 The analytical cost is defined over the state space $cal(S)$ as:
 // #let eta = $colMath(eta, #olive)$
 // $